 Not all breeders are able to show their cats.. maybe once back when they did but due to health issues, family, getting old or cutting back they do not show any more or very little.
 But these breeders still stay connected to the breed by being in a breed club or organization.

 Be wary of breeders that do not show or belong to any Mau clubs or organization.
 They learn nothing and just sell kittens for $$$.

 You will also encounter the breeder that only goes to shows to sell kittens.
 You will never see them showing their cats competitively only to sell kittens or cats.
 They will sell unaltered kittens to anyone with $$$

 WHERE NOT TO BUY KITTENS

-Website such as Hoobly, Ebay classifieds, Felines 4us and others.
+Websites such as Hoobly, Ebay classifieds, Felines 4us, in the newspaper, craigslist and others.
 Lots of scammers selling fake kittens and taking your $$$.
 Yes there are real breeders on those sites but be wary of who you contact.

 How to tell who you are actually talking to..
 How is their English and spelling? if they send you a pic of a kitten Google it see what happens and if the pic is stolen off someone else's website.
 Scammers don't have websites because well they are scammers and can advertise for free on these sites.
 Is the price too good to be true.. if it is there is probably not a kitten.
 Does it even look like a Mau? just because it has spots doesn't make it a Mau.
 If the breeders do not register their kittens in CFA,TICA, ACFA, or CCA stay clear those are the registries here in the USA and Canada. all the others are just fly-by-night registries and they will register any cats with just a pic of the cat... very sad.